 Mechanisms of action

 In general terms, the asanas or stretches involve standing, bending, twisting and balancing the body leading to improved flexibility and strength.
 Breathing exercises and control help to focus the mind and achieve relaxation while the aim of meditation is to calm the mind (Riley 2004).
 The exact mechanism of action is unclear although several theories have been proposed.
 These include modulation of the stress response systems with consequent reduction in sympathetic tone and catecholamine levels, and reduction in activation of the hypothalamic pituitary axis.
 It has also been suggested practice of yoga leads to activation of antagonistic neuromuscular systems increasing the relaxation response in the neuromuscular system (Riley 2004).
 Meditation is thought to stimulate the limbic system and has been shown to increase blood flow to the brain and the release of endogenous dopamine, and to reduce respiratory rate.
-One study reported increased levels of GABA, a neurotransmitter, as a result of practising yoga asanas (Streeter 2007; Streeter 2010).
+Two small studies have reported increased levels of GABA, a neurotransmitter, as a result of practising yoga asanas (Streeter 2007; Streeter 2010).

 Prevalence of use